Back to Reference

 What are AI workloads?

-Unlike general-purpose IT workloads—think email, databases, or business software—AI workloads are incredibly data- and compute-intensive.
-They're often tied to specific models or pipelines and tend to follow complex, cyclical patterns that stretch infrastructure in unique ways.
+Unlike traditional IT workloads, AI workloads are incredibly data- and compute-intensive.
+They follow complex, cyclical patterns that stretch infrastructure in unique ways.

 They typically involve: